calumgrant/fei-parser/docs/worklist.md

 # Plan for the next week

-- Display names in symbols instead of `S`

 - Think about how to reduce the sizes of things.
   - When constructing a closure, think about reusing/computing the data as much as possible
   - avoid building lists through types.